ashaw/nicar2020-d3-maps/class.md

 * SHP
 * GeoJSON
-* TopoJSON: Like GeoJSON, but more compact
+* TopoJSON: Like GeoJSON, but more compact and can be converted to GeoJSON.
 * Regular CSVs with a geometry column

 ### Tools for converting geo data